 Students may use the latest version of Windows 10 or macOS 10.15.x or later for exercises.
 You will need a wired network adapter to connect to the classroom network.
 Larger laptop displays will make for an improved lab experience (less scrolling).

 Your course media will now be delivered via download.
-The media files for class can be large, some in the 40-50 GB range.
-You need to allow plenty of time for the download to complete.
+The media files for class can be large, some in the 40-50 GB range, so you need to allow plenty of time for the download to complete.
 Internet connections and speed vary greatly and are dependent on many different factors.
 Therefore, it is not possible to give an estimate of the length of time it will take to download your materials.
-Please start your course media downloads as you get the link.
+Please start your course media downloads as soon as you get the link.
 You will need your course media immediately on the first day of class.
 Waiting until the night before the class starts to begin your download has a high probability of failure.

 SANS has begun providing printed materials in PDF form.
 Additionally, certain classes are using an electronic workbook in addition to the PDFs.
-The number of classes using eWorkbooks will grow quickly.
+The number of classes using eWorkbooks will increase quickly.
 In this new environment, we have found that a second monitor and/or a tablet device can be useful by keeping the class materials visible while the instructor is presenting or while you are working on lab exercises.

-"The first iPhone was released in 2007, and it is considered by many to be the starting point of the smartphone era.
-Over the past decade, we have seen smartphones grow from rather simplistic into incredibly powerful devices with advanced features such as biometrics, facial recognition, GPS, hardware-backed encryption and beautiful high-definition screens.
-While many different smartphone platforms have been developed over the years, it's quite obvious that Android and iOS have come out victorious.
+The first iPhone was released in 2007, and it is considered by many to be the starting point of the smartphone era.
+Over the past decade, we have seen smartphones grow from rather simplistic into incredibly powerful devices with advanced features such as biometrics, facial recognition, GPS, hardware-backed encryption, and beautiful high-definition screens.
+While many different smartphone platforms have been developed over the years, it is quite obvious that Android and iOS have come out victorious.

-"While smartphones provide a solid experience right out of the box, the app ecosystem is probably the most powerful aspect of any mobile OS.
-Both the Google Play and Apple App stores have many millions of applications that increase the usefulness of their platforms and include everything from games to financial applications, navigation, movies, music, and countless other offerings.
+While smartphones provide a solid experience right out of the box, the app ecosystem is probably the most powerful aspect of any mobile operating system.
+Both the Google Play and Apple App stores have countless applications that increase the usefulness of their platforms and include everything from games to financial apps, navigation, movies, music, and other offerings.

-"However, many people's smartphones also contain an incredible amount of data about both their personal and professional lives.
-Keeping those data secure should be a primary concern for both the OS and the mobile application developer.
+However, many smartphones also contain an incredible amount of data about both the personal and professional lives of people.
+Keeping those data secure should be a primary concern for both the operating system and the mobile application developer.
 Yet, many companies today have implemented a bring-your-own-device policy that allows smartphones onto their network.
 These devices are often not managed and thus bring a new set of security threats to the company.

-Mobile security is a lot of fun, and I hope you will join this course so that we can share our enthusiasm with you!"
+Mobile security is a lot of fun, and I hope you will join us for this course so that we can share our enthusiasm with you!